DanielVikoyr/dynamic-frcm/README.md

 #### <span style="color:tomato">Options for communicating with the cloud service.</span>
 The Cloud Service accepts inputs in the form of standard http requests through a RestAPI.
 To communicate with the cloud service you may use any framework or program that sends get, post, etc. requests with the proper parameters as described further below.
 For simple testing of functionality, we recommend using Postman as it gives a simple GUI for setting up these requests, however be aware that postman by default only sends one request at a time, even if you try to run an entire collection of postman requests, it will simply send them one-by-one.
 For simple functionality this is no issue, however if you wish to simulate multiple users at a time, a sort of "stress-test", you will need a different approach.
 A good alternative for setting up tests for multiple users is to make a small python-script using the threading and requests modules to make a certain amount of threads that send their own request simultaneously.
-If Postman will be satisfactory, a pre-configured Postman collection exists under the "test" folder of this repository.
+If Postman will be satisfactory, a pre-configured Postman collection exists under the [tests](https://github.com/ADA502-FireGuard/dynamic-frcm/tree/main/tests) folder of the [repository](https://github.com/ADA502-FireGuard/dynamic-frcm).

 #### <span style="color:tomato">Setting up requests to the FireGuard Cloud Service</span>
-Assuming that the request is sent locally to the docker container, the ip of the container is given here as localhost:8000, however if this is not the case, if the container is running on a server or such, find and use the correct IP for your usecase.
+Assuming that the request is sent locally to the Docker container, the IP address of the container is given here as localhost:8000.
+However, if this is not the case (i.e. the container is running on a server or such), find and use the correct IP for your usecase.

 The most simple request that can be made to FireGuard is
 ```